mbuguaelaine/AfriSkana/README.md

 __This is strictly for networks you have permission to scan__

 # 📘 Documentation
 For more information about the tool including the problem its solving, research and solution idea.
-Please visit the AfriSkana Documentation
+Please visit the AfriSkana Documentation.